pellepelster/pages/solidblocks.de/content/_index.md

   {{<feature-row>}}

     {{<feature title="Environments" iconClasses="fa-layer-group solidblocks-yellow">}}
-      Mutli-environment support is a first class citizen and can be used to support your application lifecycle and to provide different test environments.
+      Multi-environment support is a first-class citizen.
+It can be used to support your application lifecycle and to provide different test environments.
     {{< /feature>}}

     {{<feature title="Bootstrapping" iconClasses="fa-terminal solidblocks-orange">}}
-      Deletion and bootstrapping of environments from zero is tested on a regular basis to ensure that no cyclic dependencies are hidden in the infrastructure setup and that the code that is only executed during initial setup still works.
+      Deletion and bootstrapping of environments is systematically tested to ensure there are no hidden cyclic dependencies in the infrastructure setup.
+This method also confirms that the code which is only executed during the initial setup continues to function correctly.
     {{</feature>}}

     {{<feature title="Disaster Recovery" iconClasses="fa-fire solidblocks-green">}}
-      Bootstrapping environments from backup is tested on a regular basis and part of the playbooks and developer briefings.
-      All components are designed so that the whole environment can be destroyed at anytime and be fully rebuilt from backups.
+      Restoring environments from backups is tested regularly and is included in both the playbooks and developer briefings.
+All components are designed such that the entire environment can be destroyed at any time, and then fully rebuilt from the backups.
     {{</feature>}}

   {{</feature-row>}}